Content marketing is the only marketing left.

 5.Find your story: Storytelling is as old as human civilization itself and is the original word-of-mouth marketing.
 Good stories stand the test of time, they get retold around kitchen tables and campfires; bad ones disappear forever.
 These days, with the speed of social media, stories spread quickly.
 Therefore, to be successful your stories need to capture your audience’s attention and resonate with individuals on a personal level.

-To create good content, you need to think like a journalist, we recommend using brFor leading brand content consultant Melanie Deziel that means using the “truth” model:
+To create good content, you need to think like a journalist.
+We recommend using leading brand content consultant Melanie Deziel’s “truth” model:

 - Timely: Right content at the right time – take advantage of new items or trends